 With a peninsula larger than the landmass of California and only one passable and maintained road heading into this region’s interior, it is safe to say fly fishing here is a true backcounty wilderness fly fishing experience.
 And, the native fish here grow big…and eat with aggression.
 If you have ever dreamed of fishing some of the most remote, untouched rivers on earth for large, aggressive, surface-feeding native rainbow trout, then this trip should be at the very top of your list.

 Guides here are experienced and safe.
-From fixed-based camps to float fishing trips, amenities here are ideal for anglers who desire all the comforts without the fluff—which the fly fishing for massive trout is what makes Kamchatka one of the best guided fly fishing trips on the planet.
+From fixed-based camps to float fishing trips, amenities here are ideal for anglers who desire all the comforts without the fluff—the fly fishing for massive trout is what makes Kamchatka one of the best guided fly fishing trips on the planet.
 Want to learn more?
 Click here to listen to Will Blair, Kamchatka fishing enthusiast, discuss fly fishing the legendary waters of Kamchatka on the WAYPOINTS Podcast.

-With over 700 islands in the Bahamas, bonefish swim many places.
+With over 700 islands in The Bahamas, bonefish swim in many places.
 And some of these bonefish are big.
-An angler desiring to catch a double-digit bonefish will surely find opportunities in the Bahamas.
-Whether it is the massive expanse of the west-side of Andros or the logistically easy flats of Grand Bahama, a Bahamas trip to fly fish for bonefish is equal parts adventure, a lesson in the history of fly fishing for bonefish, and relative ease of travel due its proximity to the U.S.
+An angler desiring to catch a double-digit bonefish will surely find opportunities in The Bahamas.
+Whether it is the massive expanse of the west-side of Andros or the logistically easy flats of Grand Bahama, a Bahamas trip to fly fish for bonefish is equal parts adventure, a lesson in the history of fly fishing for bonefish, and relative ease of travel due to its proximity to the U.S.

 To give a sense of the remoteness of this operation, no motorized boats are allowed on these rivers.
 Instead, anglers fish out of wooden canoes that resemble what the natives of the region use.
 Want to learn more?
 Click here to listen to Bolivian golden dorado fishing enthusiast, Marcelo Perez, discuss Bolivian golden dorado on the WAYPOINTS Podcast!

 A fly fishing trip to Cuba with Yellow Dog is 100% legal and by booking a trip to this unique country with Yellow Dog you can be assured we will work to make a Cuba fly fishing trip as seamless as it will be enjoyable.